Even though it doesn’t hold very well to the cold, allamanda is a plant that perfectly decorates Mediterranean-type gardens.

 Allamanda can survive outdoors year-round only in mild-wintered areas.
 It cannot withstand temperatures below freezing.

-If you live around the Mediterranean, plant it in spring in light soil.
+If you live in mild climates, plant it in spring in light soil.

 Indeed, wind tends to dry plants out, and Allamanda is vulnerable to air that is too dry.